luke-beep/whoami/README.md

 #### **Cybersecurity** 🔒

-> Exploring both offensive and defensive aspects of cybersecurity, understanding vulnerabilities, and developing robust security measures.
+> Exploring both offensive and defensive aspects of cybersecurity, understanding vulnerabilities, and developing long-lasting security measures.

 #### **Cryptography** 🔐

-> Fascinated by the science of encryption and decryption, ensuring data security and privacy.
+> The science behind encryption and decryption, seeking data security and privacy.

 #### **Quantum Computing** ⚛️